MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

     B0[B round 0] -->|self ancestry| B1[B round 1] -->|self ancestry| B2[B round 2]
     C0[C round 0] -->|self ancestry| C1[C round 1] -->|self ancestry| C2[C round 2]

-    B0 -. external reference .-> A1
+    A1 -. includes external ref to .-> B0
-    C0 -. external reference .-> B1
+    B1 -. includes external ref to .-> C0
-    A1 -. external reference .-> C2
+    C2 -. includes external ref to .-> A1
-    C1 -. external reference .-> A2
+    A2 -. includes external ref to .-> C1
 ```

-Arrows in the diagram run from a referenced round toward the later round that includes the reference.
+In the diagram, solid arrows point from a parent round to its child within the same chain.
+Dotted arrows point from a round that **includes** an external reference toward the **referenced** (earlier) round on another chain.
 Consensus finalizes snapshots independently, while these edges record causal graph progress and give synchronization a compact way to compare histories.

 The graph is directed because every reference has a source and target, and it remains acyclic because a new round can reference only rounds that are already finalized while external link positions never move backward.
 Rounds do not receive a separate consensus vote: their integrity comes from deterministic hashing of quorum-certified snapshots and from later certified snapshots committing the round references.